 Administrative Expenses

 Certain administrative expenses, such as Trustee, record keeping, and investment manager fees are paid by the Master Trust and are netted against Master Trust investment income (loss).
-Expenses paid by the Plan include legal and audit fees.
 Certain other administrative expenses are paid by the Company.

 Risks and Uncertainties